Experiencing joy is a form of radical self-care.

 'Dope' (2015)

 Directed by Rick Famuyiwa, this coming-of-age comedy-drama stars Shameik Moore, Tony Revolori, Kiersey Clemons and Zoe Kravitz.
 The film follows Malcolm and his best friends, Jib and Diggy, who are considered high school "geeks" living in "The Bottoms," a high-crime neighborhood in Inglewood, California.
 Malcolm has high hopes of being accepted into his dream school, Harvard University.
 When a drug dealer takes a liking to Malcolm and invites him to his birthday party, Malcolm and his friends are swept up into a hilarious Los Angeles adventure featuring offbeat characters and bad choices.
-Dope was produced by Forest Whitaker and Nina Yang Bongiovi.
-Pharrell Williams and Sean Combs served as executive producers.
+Dope was produced by Forest Whitaker and Nina Yang Bongiovi while Pharrell Williams was one of the film's executive producers.

 Where to Watch: Amazon